Hi y’all! Preparing your child for kindergarten can feel overwhelming.

 (Keep reading for Creative Learning Tips!)

-**Basics may vary depending on state and/or school district.
+**Standards may vary depending on state and/or school district.
 Please contact your local school for the exact list to ensure your child is accurately prepared!

 - Know and write their name.